About

 Del Sante Gardens History

-Del Sante Gardens Calisthenic College boasts a rich history and tradition in the world of calisthenics.
-With a legacy spanning over five decades.
+Del Sante Gardens Calisthenic College boasts a rich history and tradition in the world of calisthenics, with a legacy spanning over five decades.

-Established in 1968 by Rosaria Day.
+The club was established in 1968 by Rosaria Day.
 She believed the various facets - calisthenics, classical ballet, gymnastic, jazz and tap - complemented each other, so all were offered at Del Sante.
 The best students selected from Rosaria's two calisthenic clubs - Kooyong and Port Adelaide competed as Del Sante at the Royal South Street Eisteddfods in Ballarat.

+Del Sante Gardens has taken many teams on country and interstate trips, including Ballarat, with excellent results, including winning many aggregates.
 The Club has provided tutoring to numerous State Graceful Calisthenic Competitors, Solo/Duo winners, along with many National Graceful, Solo and Duo placegetters.

-2024 marks our 56th year as a club.
+2026 marks our 58th year as a club.

 Major sponsors